AnarMikailov/AnarMikailov/README.md

 Frontend developer
 ------------------

-I am higly motivated Frontend Developer who always open to learn,work with new techologies and projects.
+I am higly motivated Frontend Developer who always open to learn and work with new techologies and projects.
 I think day without coding is waste a time

 *   🌍  I'm based in Baku
 *   🖥️  See my portfolio at [My portfolio](http://anarmikailov.netlify.app/)